Historical post-abdication title eyed for Emperor Akihito

 TOKYO, Jan.
 12, Kyodo

-The government is considering giving Emperor Akihito the historical title of "joko" assumed by many retired emperors should he abdicate, sources close to the matter said Thursday.
+Emperor Akihito could assume the historical title of "joko," in line with past imperial practice, if he abdicates, sources close to the matter said Thursday.

-Historically, retired emperors took such titles as "daijo tenno" (retired sovereign), abbreviated as "joko."
-But no emperor has relinquished the throne since Emperor Kokaku in 1817, and the current law on imperial affairs has no provisions for abdication, thus no rules on what a retired emperor should be called.
+Historically, retired emperors assumed titles such as "daijo tenno" (retired sovereign), abbreviated as "joko."
+But no emperor has relinquished the throne since Emperor Kokaku in 1817 and as the current Imperial House Law has no provision for abdication, there is no rule regarding the title of a retired emperor.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.